SunStarSys/www/content/CMS/features.md

 - runs on NVMe
 - Solaris 11.4 for ZFS stability
 - node.js for markdown rendering with CPU clustering
-- Quick Commit now the default setting.
+- Quick Commit now the default setting for most circumstances.

 ## Not the ugly duckling it used to be